nwutils/nw-builder/README.md

 Type: `String`
 Default value: `./cache`

-This is where the cached node-webkit downloads are
+This is where the cached NW.js downloads are

 #### options.buildType
 Type: `String` or `function`